NeoGranular/lanyon/_posts/2017-01-19-martial-god-chapter-02-09.md

 Of course, although the finger energy aroused by the Hidden Needle Imprint was immense, in terms of frequency of attacks, it couldn’t even be compared to Rain Cloud Imprint.

-To produce such a frightening distant- finger- energy, he must circulate all the four primary techniques inside his body in a way that they could complement each other.
+To produce such a frightening distant finger energy, he must circulate all the four primary techniques inside his body in a way that they could complement each other.
 When his blood and qi would start to boil- seemingly about to explode out of his body- only then could his Internal Energy be compressed to such an extreme.

 In other words, it could only be aroused while his Internal Energy circulated at tenth layer’s peak, and even still, unlike Rain Cloud Imprint, he shouldn’t even dream about unleashing more than one such fingers in succession.
 Otherwise, his meridians wouldn’t be able to sustain such frantic circulation.

-Despite such time- gaps and flaws, He Yiming felt completely satisfied.
+Despite such time gaps and flaws, He Yiming felt completely satisfied.

 Henceforth, his Hidden Needle Imprint not only had the ability to counterattack, he could even take the initiative.
 This indeed was an immense win for him.

-However, the only regret he felt was that he’d only grasped Rain Cloud Imprint’s that  mechanism which allowed one to compress Internal Energy.
+However, the only regret he felt was that he’d only grasped Rain Cloud Imprint’s mechanism which allowed one to compress Internal Energy.
 It’s ultimate move, which could allow one to explode with a thunder-like power, was still far beyond his comprehension.

-During that battle, He Yiming had confronted Lin Taoli’s Rain Cloud Imprint with the tenth form of [Splitting Mountain Thirty -Six Forms].
+During that battle, He Yiming had confronted Lin Taoli’s Rain Cloud Imprint with the tenth form of [Splitting Mountain Thirty-Six Forms].
 Relying on his body which was above his opponent’s by one layer of Internal Energy, he’d managed to gain slight advantage.
-However, he clearly knew that if their Internal Energy had been at the same level, Rain Cloud Imprint’s instantaneous power burst was, in fact, superior to the tenth form of [Splitting Mountain Thirty -Six Forms].
+However, he clearly knew that if their Internal Energy had been at the same level, Rain Cloud Imprint’s instantaneous power burst was, in fact, superior to the tenth form of [Splitting Mountain Thirty-Six Forms].

 It was somewhat similar to that stunning strike he’d produced while confronting the gold-crowned python- the only difference being that the Internal Energy in the former case didn’t arouse at such an exaggerated rate in its entirety.